Employer Wants Termination During Sick Leave

 • -> UWV dismissal permit (after 104 weeks)

-During the first two years of illness (104 weeks), a dismissal prohibition applies.
-Your employer cannot terminate your employment contract due to illness.
+During the first two years of sick leave (104 weeks), a dismissal prohibition applies.
+Your employer cannot terminate your employment contract due to sick leave.

 1